localstack/docs/content/en/getting-started/help-and-support/index.md

 This includes 1v1 support on a best-effort basis, without guaranteed response times.
 However, the support team aims to respond to inquiries within 24–48 hours during [regular business hours](#support-business-hours).

+#### Scope

+Our objective is to respond to your inquiries and provide guidance on using LocalStack environment with all its features to the best of our abilities.
+It is important to note that our best effort support may have certain limitations.

+LocalStack's usage is subject to various factors such as the complexity of your IT environment, specific integrations, and dependencies.
+While we strive to provide comprehensive support for LocalStack, there are certain areas that fall outside our scope:

+- **Third-Party Tools**: We do not offer support for third-party tools or software that integrate with or work alongside LocalStack.
+  This includes, but is not limited to external monitoring tools, third-party plugins, development environments and build tools.
+- **Customer-Specific Code**: Our support does not extend to the custom code that customers build using LocalStack.
+  This includes debugging, optimizing, or modifying customer-written scripts, applications, or workflows.
+- **AWS Services in Production**: We do not provide support for the deployment, management, or troubleshooting of AWS services in a production environment.
+  Our focus is solely on the emulated services within LocalStack.

 #### Troubleshooting Guidelines

 In case you encounter any issues with LocalStack, follow these troubleshooting guidelines: